Last update: 1 year ago

 P.S.
-Should we even mention to read the label before doing anything to your couch?
+Should we even mention reading the label before doing anything to your couch?

-The fabrics can vary from natural to artificial and blends between both.
+The fabrics can vary from natural to artificial and various blends between both.

 Usually, a couch isn’t made entirely of natural fibres – they’re mostly blends.
 They’re also often a bit more pricey, and they require a bit of special attention (what doesn’t really?).
 Some popular natural textiles include: